WHAT IS PET INSURANCE?

 WHAT ARE THE EXCLUSIONS?

 Exclusions are conditions and procedures not covered in your plan.
 For example, a cosmetic procedure for your pet would not be covered and is considered an exclusion.
-See here for a full list of exclusions.
+See here for a full list

 WHAT ARE HEREDITARY AND CONGENITAL CONDITIONS?